ValdiviaDev/JoJo-Flutter-Game/README.md

 In case of a draw in the game, a random stat will be picked and compared between the two and the highest stat will decide the victor.

-This is a university project made by Julià Mauri Costa & David Valdivia Martínez.
+This is a university project made by Julià Mauri Costa, Marc Tarrés Urbieta & David Valdivia Martínez.